Beetlejuice: Accolades and rankings

+Home media

+Beetlejuice was released on VHS on October 19, 1988, by Warner Home Video.
+It proved successful in the video rental market, becoming the 5th most-rented film in the United States for 1989.

 In other media

 Beetlejuice has been adapted into various forms of media, including television, theater, video games, comics, theme park attractions, and merchandise.

 Television

 A spin-off animated television series, Beetlejuice, aired from 1989 to 1991.
 Developed by Tim Burton, the series reimagined the relationship between Betelgeuse and Lydia Deetz, portraying them as friends who travel between the real world and the Neitherworld.
 The show introduced new characters and settings distinct from the film.
 The series ended on October 26, 1991, on ABC and on December 6, 1991, on Fox.

 Stage adaptation

 Beetlejuice the Musical is a stage adaptation featuring music and lyrics by Eddie Perfect.
 The production premiered at the National Theatre in Washington, D.C., in 2018 before transferring to Broadway in 2019.
 Following an initial closure due to the COVID-19 pandemic, the musical reopened in 2022 at the Marquis Theatre before concluding its Broadway run in 2023.
 A U.S. national tour began in December 2022.